 Hearings were held in Ontario and Quebec during which Class Counsel obtained court approval of a protocol for distributing the aggregate settlement funds, plus accrued interest, less a reserve fund, court approved legal fees and other expenses (the “Distribution Protocol”).
 The reserve fund will be held in a trust account for the benefit of Settlement Class Members.
 Class Counsel applied to and received approval from the Ontario and Quebec courts to have the reserve funds applied against future disbursements and/or adverse costs awards.

-A copy of the Distribution Protocol is available on the Documents section of this website or from Class Counsel.
+A copy of the Amended Distribution Protocol is also available on the Documents section of this website or from Class Counsel.

 Although settlements have only been reached with certain Defendants, Settlement Class Members can make claims for transactions with any Defendant or other financial institution, provided they entered into an FX Instrument, either directly or indirectly through an intermediary, and/or purchased or otherwise participated in an investment or equity fund, mutual fund, hedge Fund, pension fund or any other investment vehicle that entered into an FX Instrument between January 1, 2003 and December 31, 2013.